tekknolagi/isdt/lecture-notes/3-bld.md

 script that functions as the build system for a given project.
 Shell scripting is a generic solution because it's not wed to any particular project language.
 You could use it to build your C, C++, Rust, etc project.
-This is the sort of "null example" of a build system because -- as you found out -- writing shell scripts is hard and you would be hard-pressed to solve a lot of your problems other than repetitive typing.
+This is the sort of "null example" of a build system because---as you found out---writing shell scripts is hard and you would be hard-pressed to solve a lot of your problems other than repetitive typing.